 I saw it manifested in the different ways people approached going abroad, when I travelled as a young adult.
 In myself and in others who were abroad – whether for work, for education, or for leisure.

-It tells you about ways people manage risk and comfort under challenge.
-Travel opens you to uncertainty, in a way that staying home often does not.
+People’s travel styles tell you about ways they manage risk and comfort under challenge.
+Because travel opens you to uncertainty, in a way that staying home often does not.

 The depression of visiting Australia

-I had a friend who loves mountains, who kept trying to convince me to wander about the highlands of the world.
+I once had a friend who loves mountains.
+He kept trying to convince me to wander about the highlands of the world.
 I used to tell him, my habitat is the sea – particularly the equatorial coasts.

 Sometimes we tell people these limiting things, even when it is not entirely true.
-It wasn’t until I’m writing this, that I realised that although the sun may have set on my blue period by my beloved sea, it rose upon his beloved mountains.
+It wasn’t until I’m writing this, that I realised it.
+Although the sun had eventually set on my Blue Period by my beloved sea, it rose upon his beloved mountains.

 And I thought I knew myself so well.